A Semiparametric Approach to Model-based Sensitivity Analysis in Observational Studies: MODEL SPECIFICATION

-All proofs in this article are left to Supplementary Materials A.
+All proofs in this article are left to Supplementary Material C.

+Proposition \ref{prop: identification} essentially says that for \emph{fixed} sensitivity parameters $(c_\delta, c_\gamma)$ and any distribution of $U$ parametrized by $\xi$, parameters $(\beta_0, \beta_a, \alpha_0)$ could be uniquely identified in the simple case with no observed covariates and binary $(Y, Z, U)$.
+If $(c_\delta, c_\gamma)$ are left unspecified, then $(\beta_0, \beta_a, \alpha_0, c_\gamma, c_\delta)$ cannot be jointly identified from the observed data with only three degrees of freedom.
+In other words, $(c_\delta, c_\gamma)$ should indeed be treated as sensitivity parameters rather than structural parameters to be identified in this simple case.

-Proposition \ref{prop: identification} says the parameters $\beta_0$, $\beta_z$, and $\alpha_0$ can be identified from observed data without identifying the distribution of $U$.
-By a straightforward parameter-counting argument, one immediately sees that sensitivity parameters $(\delta, \gamma)$ cannot be identified in this simple case.
-In general, with parametric assumptions to incorporate observed covariates $\boldsymbol{X}$, sensitivity parameters $(\delta, \gamma)$ may be technically identified from the observed data.
-However, the identification is typically very weak as a consequence of $U$'s distribution being relaxed.
-For instance, under our framework and a normal outcome regression model, the observed data $Y \mid \boldsymbol{X}, Z$ is distributed as a convolution of a normal density and an unknown distribution, instead of a two-component normal mixture as in Model (\ref{model: imbens sens model}) under \citet{Imbens2003}'s framework.
+In more general cases, with parametric assumptions to incorporate observed covariates $\mathbf{X}$, sensitivity parameters $(c_\delta, c_\gamma)$ may become identifiable from the observed data (\citealp{Copas1997, franks2019flexible}).
+However, the identification is much weaker compared to positing parametric assumptions of the distribution of $U$.
+For instance, under our proposed semiparametric model $\mathcal{M}$ with a normal outcome regression model, the observed law $f(Y \mid Z, \mathbf{X})$ is distributed as a convolution of a normal density and an unknown distribution, instead of a two-component normal mixture as in Model \eqref{model: imbens sens model}.